Eliza-908/bootstrap/README.md

 The development repo will be a <a href="https://help.github.com/articles/fork-a-repo">fork</a> of the staging repo.

-Pull requests from initiated from the development branch will be checked and <a href="https://help.github.com/articles/merging-a-pull-request">merged</a> with the staging branch.
-The development branch should remain in sync with the staging branch.
+Pull requests initiated from the development branch will
+<a href="https://help.github.com/articles/merging-a-pull-request">merged</a> with the staging branch,
+then migrated to the production site.

 If a merged pull request requires modification, then migration to production will only occur if the staging and development repos are in sync.
+The development branch should remain in sync with the staging branch, and should be up to date before initiating a pull request.

+###Configuration

 The staging repo must be <a href="https://help.github.com/articles/configuring-a-remote-for-a-fork">
 configured as the upstream remote</a> for the development branch, and kept in